cylondata/cylon/README.md

 ```

 Now lets run a parallel version of this program.
 Here if we create n processes (parallelism), n instances of the
 program will run.
-They will each load a two DataFrames in their memory and do a distributed join among all the DataFrames.
+They will each load two DataFrames in their memory and do a distributed join among the DataFrames.
-The results will be created in the n processes as well.
+The results will be created in the parallel processes as well.

 ```python
 from pycylon import DataFrame, CylonEnv